Isoprene: Regulation

 Isoprene emission in plants is controlled both by the availability of the substrate (DMAPP) and by enzyme (isoprene synthase) activity.
 In particular, light, CO_{2} and O_{2} dependencies of isoprene emission are controlled by substrate availability, whereas temperature dependency of isoprene emission is regulated both by substrate level and enzyme activity.

-Human & other organisms
+In humans and other organisms

 Isoprene is the most abundant hydrocarbon measurable in the breath of humans.
 The estimated production rate of isoprene in the human body is 0.15 μmol/(kg·h), equivalent to approximately 17 mg/day for a person weighing 70 kg.
 Human breath isoprene originates from lipolytic cholesterol metabolism within the skeletal muscular peroxisomes and IDI2 gene acts as the production determinant.
 Due to the absence of IDI2 gene, animals such as pigs and bottle-nose dolphins do not exhale isoprene.

 Isoprene is common in low concentrations in many foods.
 Many species of soil and marine bacteria, such as Actinomycetota, are capable of degrading isoprene and using it as a fuel source.